Ai Coding Tools

 How to Write Your First Line of Code Using AI in Just 30 Minutes

-• A desire to learn: Seriously, that’s the most important thing.
+3. A Willingness to Learn: Seriously, that’s the most important part!

 Step 3: Write Your First Line of Code